Biclustering random matrix partitions with an application to classification of forensic body fluids: Estimating fluid-type using simple majority

 \section{Estimating fluid-type using simple majority}

-In Table~\ref{tab:typeByMkrCount} we give a confusion table we get if we simply classify the fluid type of a profile in the training data by taking it to be the fluid type of the market group with the most amplified markers, so $\hat y_i=\arg\max_{g\in\F} \sum_{i\in \M_g} x_i$.
-For a row $f\in\F$ in the table, the table entry $N_{f,g}$ in column $g\in\F$ gives $N_{f,g}=\sum_{i\in \T_f} \mathbb{I}_{\hat y_i=g}$, so for example 17 MTB profiles in the training data were incorrectly classified by this na\"{i}ve method as CVF.
+The purpose of this appendix is to show that, if {\it well-calibrated uncertainty measures are not needed}, reasonably {\it accurate} classification of unlabeled profiles may be achieved with very simple methods.
+Table~\ref{tab:typeByMkrCount} presents the confusion table obtained by classifying the fluid type of a profile in the training data by simply taking it to be the fluid type of the marker group with the most amplified markers, so $\hat y_i=\arg\max_{g\in\F} \sum_{i\in \M_g} x_i$.
+For a row $f\in\F$ in the table, the table entry $N_{f,g}$ in column $g\in\F$ gives $N_{f,g}=\sum_{i\in \T_f} \mathbb{I}_{\hat y_i=g}$.
+For example, 17 MTB profiles in the training data were incorrectly classified by this na\"{i}ve method as CVF.
+The approach leads to ties when more than one fluid type have equal-most amplified markers.